kiznal/streamlabs/readme.md

 ## Setup

 Right before committing this, I pasted the HTML, CSS, and JS files into their respective boxes into the StreamLabs custom code fields and verified that they worked.
-I seemed to have trouble with getting the custom code workg in the Resub alert, so I did a custom sub month alert for 2 or greater months and the code seemed to work in there.
+I seemed to have trouble with getting the custom code working in the Resub alert, so I did a custom sub month alert for 2 or greater months and the code seemed to work in there.

 That's it.
 Hope this is helpful to anyone who sees it.